Games & Quizzes

 /ˌikˈspirēəns/

-An event at which you learned something.
+contact with facts or events.
 To gain knowledge by doing things.

 /ˈfärməsəst/